no10ds/dorc/docs/pipeline_definition.md

 * `bucket_name` - Name of the S3 bucket to create the trigger for
 * `key_prefix` - Path within the S3 bucket to filter for new files landing.
 If you wish to trigger the pipeline for every new file use the string `"/"`

-### cron Trigger
+### Cron Trigger

-You can periodically trigger your pipeline to run at defined times using a aws cron expression.
-This is useful if you are pulling data from a api and wish for it to be refreshed at some given cadence.
+The CronTrigger allows you to trigger the pipeline at defined times.
+This is useful if you are pulling data from an API and wish for it to be refreshed at a regular cadence.

 ```python
 from infrastructure.core.models.definition import CronTrigger